Krakean/Pfim/index.md

 I needed a C# [Targa](https://en.wikipedia.org/wiki/Truevision_TGA) and [Direct Draw Surface (DDS)](https://en.wikipedia.org/wiki/DirectDraw_Surface) decoder and the ones out there didn't satisfy my performance and portability needs, so I wrote my own.
-As consequence, Pfim does not parse every Targa and DDS image, but every image that I've seen in the wild is supported.
+As consequence, Pfim does may not parse every Targa and DDS image.
 If your image is not supported, please create an [issue](https://github.com/nickbabcock/Pfim/issues) with the image attached.

 ## Installation